CU-DSI-Scholars/site-source/readme.md

 ### Generating Submission Response Data

 1. Make a copy of the faculty submission [sheet](https://docs.google.com/spreadsheets/d/1wm63Hb7Dne0HVHjM42hZXD59xT8-Gse79YYqfrY5RtI/edit#gid=1087149307) from the **current** term and rename it something like "For Script".
-   1. Modify the sheet to contain only the projects listed on the application form, **in the same order**
+   1. Modify the sheet to contain only the projects listed on the application form, **in the same order** that they appear there
    2. Make sure that the sheet has the following columns:
       * Greeting - How to greet the person in email
       * Funded - 1 if DSI will be offering a stipend to the students selected for this project, 0 otheriwse